Muzeum is the storefront location of the Great Canadian Roadshow.

 Most precious metal items include hallmarks, which are markings engraved into the item, to help indicate the purity of the metal.

-Common locations for jewelry for example can be found on the inside of a ring or near the clasp of a necklace
+Common locations for hallmarks can be found on the inside of a ring or near the clasp of a necklace

 In order to clearly see the hallmarks on these items, we recommend using a magnifying glass or a loupe.